"A divorce is like an amputation: you survive it, but there's less of you." Margaret Atwood

 I would like to invite you to come to my relaxing corner of Long Beach to let the healing begin.
 Come early to take a stroll on the Seal Beach pier, or stay later for a movie or dinner together at one of the nearby restaurants.
 Keep the conversation going, or just take time for a pleasant hour or two together.
-I am committed to helping however I can, to get you through this painful and difficult time, and toward experiencing a new beginning for your marriage.
 I believe couples counseling includes more than just the time spent in the therapy office.

 Many couples come in to see me when they have reached the end of their rope, and are ready to file for divorce, or may have already filed for divorce.
 While it's much better to come into marriage counseling before things get that far, it's still not too late.
 Sometimes a couple needs to reach a crisis point before they realize what they are about to lose, and how important it is to do everything possible to make the marriage work.